siberoloji/siberoloji.github.io/content/blog/2016-04-01-what-is-the-difference-between-apt-get-update-upgrade-dist-upgrade.md

 # apt-get dist-upgrade
 <!-- /wp:heading -->

   We can say that this command has the most privileges in the&nbsp;&nbsp;apt&nbsp;system.
 It updates existing packages, installs new dependencies that are not in the system, and deletes unnecessary ones.
 It can be used to solve dependency problems and upgrade your system to the latest kernel version.
 The choice is up to the user.
-Some users may experience problems with the newly installed kernel version.</p>
+Some users may experience problems with the newly installed kernel version.

 <!-- wp:code -->